chanshiyucx/blog/leetcode/0028-find-the-index-of-the-first-occurrence-in-a-string.md

 ---
-title: Find The Index Of The First Occurrence In A String
+title: Find the Index of the First Occurrence in a String
 date: 2024-11-17 10:17:26
 level: Easy
 tags:
   - Algorithm/String
 ---